Sport & Physical Wellbeing

 Boys at New College School enjoy a range of options in sport.
 They have plenty of opportunities to represent the School in a team, develop their sporting skills, and take up a new interest in the lively programme of lunchtime and after-school activities.

 As an integral part of the curriculum, there is a balanced scheme of Physical Education that teaches skills, develops overall fitness, and complements the Games programme.
 We aim to help boys to understand the benefits and enjoyment of regular exercise and feel confident in team and individual sport.
 The School's sporting life is supported by first-class playing fields nearby, which we share with New College.
-The playing fields are used for rugby, hockey, football, cricket or athletics according to the season.
-Tennis courts are also available.
-We also use astroturf facilities of nearby clubs for hockey.
+The playing fields or nearby astroturf facilities are used for winter sports focusing on football and hockey, and summer sports focusing on cricket, tennis and athletics.

 Traditionally, Hilary has been our hockey term and this is where we have enjoyed some of our greatest successes in recent years.
 Again, all boys from Years 3 to 8 play hockey; all senior matches and training sessions are played on astroturf pitches.
 Trinity sees us on the cricket pitch.
 Boys are given the opportunity to hone their skills prior to the season with indoor coaching in our sports hall, but when the summer finally arrives we have the use of the New College professional nets and our bowling machine to ensure our batsmen are ready.